AI is disrupting the business world as we know it.

 For instance, brick and mortar retailers can increase their incremental sales by 1 to 2 percent by using AI and feeding its customer data to personalize the promotions they offer.

-From a numbers standpoint, marketing and sales can create $1.4 to $2.6 trillion in value with the help of AI, which is more than a third of the entire opportunity presented by AI.
+From a numbers standpoint, marketing and sales can create $1.4 to $2.6 trillion in value with AI’s help, which is more than a third of the entire opportunity presented by AI.

 How AI can help with lead generation

-Despite all this potential, many business leaders are unclear on how they can use AI to reap all the possible rewards.
+Despite all this potential, many business leaders are unclear on using AI to reap all the possible rewards.
 So, let’s take a look at one specific instance: lead generation.

 #1 Offering valuable insights